f4exb/sdrangel/Readme.md

 <h2>Repository branches</h2>

-- master: the "production" branch
+- master: the production branch
+- dev: the development branch
+- fix: production fixes that can't wait
 - legacy: the modified code from the parent application [hexameron rtl-sdrangelove](https://github.com/hexameron/rtl-sdrangelove) before a major redeisign of the code was carried out and sync was lost.

 <h2>Unsupported plugins</h2>